Table of Contents

 The rest of the amino acids will be named later in the article.

 Hydrophobic Amino Acids

 The smallest amino acid is Glycine.
 This is considered a hydrophobic amino acid because its side chain is just a single hydrogen atom.
 Unlike most amino acids where the α carbon is chiral (it has four different substituents around it), glycine is the only one with no chiral center.

 Other amino acids of this group are those with hydrocarbon side chains.
 These are the following.

 Hydrophilic Amino Acids

-The amino acids with carboxyamide functional groups are asparagine and glutamine.
+The amino acids with carboxamide functional groups are asparagine and glutamine.
 They are amide derivatives of aspartate and glutamate, respectively.

-Amino acids with sulfhydryl groups is cysteine.
+Amino acids with sulfhydryl groups are cysteine.
 Cysteine molecules when oxidized tend to form disulfide linkages.

 The amino acids with hydroxyl groups in their side chains are serine, threonine, and tyrosine.

 Ionic Amino Acids

-The last group of amino acids are the ionic amino acids.
+The last group of amino acids is the ionic amino acids.
 These are the amino acids that are ionized depending on the reaction condition.
 This classification is further divided into the two following groups:

 Acidic amino acids are those whose side chains contain additional carboxyl groups.
 Depending on the pH of the solution, these side chains can be deprotonated.
 Amino acids of this group include aspartic acid and glutamic acid.
 Below are the structures of the different ionic amino acids.

 Carboxyl and amino groups have almost the same strength of acidity and basicity, respectively.
 In fact, at neutral pH of 7, the carboxy group of the amino acid is in its deprotonated form, while the amino group is in its protonated form.
 When this occurs, the amino acid forms a zwitterion or a dipolar ion.
 Because of the dipolar nature of amino acids, they tend to exhibit some uncommon properties.